breathe-easy-events/breathe-easy.uk/src/index.md

 not alone!

 Many people are still conscious of the risks of attending in-person events, especially people who are clinically vulnerable to covid-19 and other infectious diseases.

-Breathe Easy Sheffield is a new eclectic series of social and cultural events, designed with enhanced safety measures in place to reduce transmission risk.

 Breathe Easy Sheffield and Breathe Easy London are both small community groups hosting regular COVID-safer socials and other one-off events.
 We’re sharing this website to make safer events easier to find, and hopefully inspire you to create your own Breathe Easy group!

+## About Breathe Easy

 Breathe Easy originated in 2024 with Sheffield organisers Chloe and Jade.
 Their events have included COVID-safer life drawing, craft socials and cinema visits, as well as the UK’s first COVID-safer gig.
 They are also developing a local lending library of clean air equipment.
 For information about their events, visit [sheffield.breathe-easy.uk](https://sheffield.breathe-easy.uk/)